 Amazon uses nature-based solutions to mitigate carbon emissions outside of our value chain and supplement the carbon-reduction efforts we’re driving across our operations.
-Nature-based solutions are conservation, restoration, and improved land management activities that increase carbon storage in areas such as forests, wetlands, peatlands, and grasslands.
-They have the additional benefit of helping to preserve the natural world by conserving wildlife habitats, protecting biodiversity, improving water quality, and reducing flood risk.
+We also invest in conservation and restoration initiatives to protect the natural world, improve wildlife habitats, and promote biodiversity.

 We follow scientific research to fund initiatives that are critical to hitting the targets of the Paris Agreement and staving off the most catastrophic effects of climate change.

 The Intergovernmental Panel on Climate Change (IPCC) has made clear that carbon emissions from several industries will not be fully reduced by 2050.
 Even with aggressive decarbonization efforts, many companies will need to neutralize some emissions that cannot be eliminated to achieve net-zero carbon.

 Carbon neutralization represents an opportunity for the world to help reduce emissions and stabilize the changing climate, while helping to preserve the natural world.
 Our nature-based carbon removal actions are focused on halting tropical rainforest loss, restoring degraded land, and scaling technologies that capture carbon emissions.